Primitive Camping

 Check-out

-After completing their trip, campers must indicate to Park staff that they have returned safely by reporting back to a Gros Morne National Park facility or leave a detailed message at 1-709-458-2417.
+- After completing your trip, you must notify park staff that you have returned safely by reporting to a Gros Morne National Park facility.

 Park Regulations: